anguswilliams91/anguswilliams91.github.io/_posts/2019-09-07-gradient-adjusted-pace.md

 One way to get around this would be to include heart-rate data, which provide a measure of how strained I am during the run.
 But as a simple first approach, the results are reasonable.

-I can also check if the model is reproducing the data reasonably:
+Let's see if that autocorrelation we saw in the previous model check has been reduced:

 ![image-title-here]({{site.url}}/assets/images/strava_post/residuals.png){:class="img-responsive"}

-Each of the box-and-whisker plots in the figure show the distribution of the difference between the simulated pace from my model posterior samples and the actual pace.
-All being well, these residuals should largely line up around zero.
-Since there is a reasonable number of runs, we would expect to see some runs where the difference between the simulations and the actual pace is larger than this just because of statistical noise.
-Broadly, the model seems to fit the data relatively well according to this figure.
-There looks like there might be some autocorrelation: runs where the model underestimates the pace tend to be clustered near to each other.
-You can see this in the centre of the plot.
-I think this makes sense: the random walk prior enforces smooth variation in fitness, but the injury was actually a *change-point*: I suddenly got a lot slower.
+It definitely has, although there's still some present in the middle of the plot (the large negative residuals clustered together).
+I think that this is highlighting an incorrect assumption that I made: fitness varies smoothly over time *unless* you get injured.
+Then it changes very abruptly.
+I actually got injured last year, and so my runs became notably slower for a while as I recovered.
+The injury is effectively a *change-point* in my fitness.
-Because of the prior, the model is forced to smoothly approach a low fitness, which means it underestimates the speed of the runs just before the injury.
+I reckon what's going on is this: because of the random walk prior, the model is forced to smoothly approach a low fitness, which means it underestimates the speed of the runs just before the injury.